 Want your own hair consultation from celebrity hairstylist Bill Angst?
 Send at least TWO well-lit, preferably hi-res photos of you (one close-up, one full-body) with a brief description of your hair texture, colour and main hair challenges to firstname.lastname@example.org with “Bill Angst Hair Consultation” in the subject line.

-My hair is currently quite long with Ombré ends.
-The roots (to about my chin) are my natural colour, which is a light bronzy-brown.
+Q: My hair is currently quite long with Ombré ends.
+From the roots to about my chin is my natural colour, a light bronzy-brown.
 Other than the Ombré ends, I have no colour in my hair.

 I am finding the Ombré only really looks right if my hair is at the very least wavy.
 But I don't want to have to curl my hair for it to look good—since my hair is so straight and long, curling usually takes me over half an hour, and about half a pound of hairspray.

-Big note to point out about the subtle subtext of this look; the part starts from slightly off-centre and then goes diagonally to become a centre part at the crown.
+Big note to point out the subtle subtext of this look.
+The part starts from slightly off-centre and then goes diagonally to become a centre part at the crown.
 Also try tucking your hair behind the ear on one side to open up the eye area and let us see more of your forehead.

 For your colour, I recommend strategically-placed highlights and lowlights.
 Lowlights will deepen the ends for a balance of dark versus light, but you should still have the ends a bit lighter than the roots to mimic a natural colour.
 Then I would suggest a caramel rinse to finesse and blend all of the tones.
 You'll have a richer colour that will frame your face and make your eyes pop.

 Bill Angst is one of Canada’s top celebrity hairstylists and the owner of Angst Salon at 240 Queen Street East in Toronto.
 Call 416-360-5942 to book an appointment.